-If you don’t think you’re funny, start with the kind of humor that makes you laugh.
+If you want to learn how to be funny, start with the kind of humor that makes you laugh.
 Is it dry sarcasm?
 Puns and silly turns of phrase?
-Physical gags with funny faces or body movements?
+Physical gags with funny faces and body movements?
 Whatever it is, study it and see if you can reproduce it with your friends and family first.
-Then incorporate it in your everyday conversations.
+Then incorporate it into your everyday conversations.

 8. Be the glue that holds people together